paulpham157/vinagent/docs/docs/get_started/observability.md

 [![Open in Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/datascienceworld-kan/vinagent-docs/blob/main/docs/tutorials/get_started/observability.ipynb)

-Vinagent provides a local MLflow dashboard that can be used to visualize the intermediate messsages of each query.
+Vinagent integrates with a local MLflow dashboard that can be used to visualize the intermediate messsages of each query.
 Therefore, it is an important feature for debugging.

 - Engineer can trace the number of tokens, execution time, type of tool, and status of exection.
-- Based on tracked results, Agent developers can indentify inefficient steps, optimize agent components like tools, prompts, agent description, agent skills, and LLM model.
+- Based on tracked results, Agent developers can indentify inefficient steps.
+Afterwards, optimize agent components like tools, prompts, agent description, agent skills, and LLM model.
 - Accelerate process of debugging and improving the agent's performance.

+Local tracing and observability ensure system security and data privacy, as your agent states are not dispatched outside your on-premise system.
+A local server can be quickly set up without creating an account, helping to reduce costs and accelerate the profiling process.
+Furthermore, Vinagent allows users to intervene in the logging states by adjusting the `vinagent.mlflow.autolog` code, enabling the addition of more state fields as needed.

+Let's install vinagent library for this tutorial.

 ```python
 %pip install vinagent